mminer/mminer.github.com/_posts/2020-01-07-flatbuffers.md

 Whether *you* should use FlatBuffers depends on your app.
 Are request size and deserialization bottlenecks?
 For many web apps this won't be the case, e.g. a TODO app where you might expect a few hundred or thousand items at most.

 The usual advice for any optimization applies: measure first.
 Slowness that FlatBuffers could partially alleviate might point to a deeper issue that you're papering over.
-Perhaps you simply load too much data at once that could instead be delivered in small chunks as needed.
+Perhaps you load too much data at once that could instead be delivered in small chunks as needed.
 If you have a mobile app, halving your request size might still blow through your user's monthly limits.
 It might be time to rethink your architecture.

-For the right ailment though, FlatBuffers might just be the tonic you need.
+For the right ailment though, FlatBuffers might be the tonic you need.

 ---